Li (neo-Confucianism): Chinese medicine

 Li is well known and understood in the study, practice, and application of Traditional Chinese Medicine.

 The Huangdi Neijing (Chinese: 黃帝內經; pinyin: Huángdì Nèijīng), meaning the Inner Canon of the Yellow Emperor, is the most important ancient text for the study of Medical and Daoist theory and lifestyle.

+Laozi and Zhuangzi

+The Tao te Ching does not contain the character Li 理.
+The Zhuangzi does, discussing the principle of heaven and myriad things.
+But not as an underlying natural principle; the Zhunagzi believes that things exhaust themselves, or harmonize with the Dao.